jupyter/notebook/docs/source/security.rst

 -  re-run notebooks when you get them (not always viable)
 -  explicitly trust notebooks via ``jupyter trust`` or the notebook menu (annoying, but easy)
--  share a notebook secret, and use configuration dedicated to the collaboration while working on the project.
+-  share a notebook signatures database, and use configuration dedicated to the collaboration while working on the project.

-When sharing a notebook secret across configurations, you can use
+To share a signatures database among users, you can configure:

 .. sourcecode:: python

-    c.NotebookNotary.data_dir = "/path/to/notebook_db"
+    c.NotebookNotary.data_dir = "/path/to/signature_dir"

 to specify a non-default path to the SQLite database (of notebook hashes, essentially).
 We are aware that SQLite doesn't work well on NFS and we are `working out better ways to do this <https://github.com/jupyter/notebook/issues/1782>`_.